-HB 289 would amend sec.
-487.059 to require a member of the executive committee or other committee established under the ORCA statute who had a financial interest in an entity that applied for any monetary award from ORCA, including a loan or grant, to disclose such interest before a vote on the award.
-The ORCA member could not vote or otherwise participate in a discussion or any other activity that related the awarding of the grant.
-If the ORCA member did not comply with this provision, the applying entity would not be eligible for the grant.
+CSSB 755 would amend sec.
+487.059 to require a member of the executive committee or other committee established under the ORCA statute who had a financial interest in an entity that applied for any monetary award from ORCA, including a loan or grant, to disclose such interest before a vote on the award, which would be entered into the meeting minutes.
+A financial interest in the applying entity would include holding an ownership interest in the entity or being employed by the entity.
+The ORCA member with a financial interest in the award applicant could not vote or otherwise participate in a discussion or any other activity that related to the awarding of the loan or grant.
+If the ORCA member did not comply with this provision, the award applicant would not be eligible for the award.